nasa/cumulus/packages/sled/README.md

 5. Copy the contents of the `dist` directory (a directory named `cumulus-sled`) into the task's zip file
 6. Upload the zip file to AWS Lambda, and specify the Lambda `Handler` as `cumulus-sled.handler`
 7. Put it in a Cumulus workflow!

+## Why?

+This implementation has a few major advantages over the previous library-based approach:

+1. It's very low overhead.
+It requires no transpilation, and the deployed code size is only around 100KB
+2. It explicitly prevents tasks from making assumptions about data structures like `meta` and `cumulus_meta` that are owned internally and may therefore be broken in future updates.
+To gain access to fields in these structures, tasks must be passed the data explicitly in the workflow configuration.
+3. It provides clearer ownership of the various data structures.
+Operators own `meta`.
+Cumulus owns `cumulus_meta`.
+   Tasks define their own `config`, `input`, and `output` formats.
+4. The sled greatly simplifies running Lambda functions not explicitly created for Cumulus.
+Add a `cumulus.json` (if needed), update the Lambda to read `event.input` instead of `event`, and the handler can "speak" Cumulus.
+5. The approach greatly simplifies testing for tasks, as tasks don't need to set up cumbersome structures to emulate the message protocol and can just supply handlers their inputs and outputs.

+## Contributing

+Please feel free to extend and modify the code.
+Because it is run so many places, it requires more careful testing and review than most other code.

+We would love to add support for languages other than Javascript.
+If you know Python well, please consider helping create a Python sled!